 Your Guide To FII Positions On Aug.
 19 Trade

-The FIIs sold index options worth Rs 10,019 crore, Rs 868 crore in stock options, while they bought index futures worth Rs 2,323 crore, and Rs 8,462 crore in stock futures.
+The FIIs bought index options worth Rs 12,039 crore while they sold Rs 914 crore in stock options, index futures worth Rs 303 crore and Rs 213 crore in stock futures.

-Foreign institutional investors stayed net buyers in index futures, stock futures, and the cash market while they remained net sellers in stock options and index options on Friday.
+Foreign institutional investors stayed net sellers in index futures, stock futures, stock options and the cash market while they remained net buyers in index options on Monday.

 FIIs In Cash Market

-Overseas investors snapped a three-session selling streak as it turned net buyers on Friday.
-Foreign portfolio investors mopped equities worth Rs 766.5 crore, according to provisional data from the National Stock Exchange.
+Overseas investors turned sellers of Indian equities on Monday after a session of buying.
+Foreign portfolio investors offloaded stocks worth Rs 2,667.5 crore, according to provisional data from the National Stock Exchange.

-Domestic investors remained net buyers for the 10th consecutive session and mopped up equities worth Rs 2,606.2 crore, the NSE data showed.
+Domestic institutional investors stayed net buyers for the 11th consecutive session and bought equities worth Rs 1,802.9 crore, the NSE data showed.

-Foreign institutions have been net buyers of Indian equities worth Rs 14,365 crore so far in 2024, according to data from the National Securities Depository Ltd., updated till the previous trading day.
+The FPIs have sold stocks worth Rs 31,644.4 crore this month, whereas domestic institutional investors have mopped up stocks worth Rs 35,863 crore.
+Overseas investors turned sellers of Indian equities on Monday after a session of buying.
+Foreign portfolio investors offloaded stocks worth Rs 2,667.5 crore, according to provisional data from the National Stock Exchange.

 FIIs In Futures And Options